 Honkamp NJ, et al. (2010).
 Anterior cruciate ligament injuries in adults.
 In JC DeLee et al., eds., Delee and Drez's Orthopaedic Sports Medicine: Principles and Practice, 3rd ed., vol. 2, pp. 1644–1676.
 Philadelphia: Saunders Elsevier.

-ByHealthwise Staff Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine Adam Husney, MD - Family Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical Reviewer Patrick J. McMahon, MD - Orthopedic Surgery Freddie H. Fu, MD - Orthopedic Surgery
+ByHealthwise Staff Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine Adam Husney, MD - Family Medicine E. Gregory Thompson, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Patrick J. McMahon, MD - Orthopedic Surgery, Sports Medicine Freddie H. Fu, MD - Orthopedics

 Current as of: